wp-plugins/easy-digital-downloads-software-specs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.7 =
+Textdomain has changed to word with WordPress core language packs.

 = 1.6 =
 Bug fix: Specs table shortcode now works on any page or post.
 Updated FAQ.